Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

 Everyone of all ages, backgrounds, sexualities, genders and abilities is welcome

-A safe and respectful space for First Nations people
+A respectful space for First Nations people

 I prioritises accessibility